Energy in the 4th Industrial Revolution

 At the same time, the system recognizes which parts of the facility are receiving the most sunlight and lowers the blinds and/or dims the reactive windows to help lower cooling needs.
 During this time, the capacity of one production line is reduced by 15%, with the system automatically scheduling more work on the coming weekend to make up the difference.

-Fortunately, EnPowered was able to provide several days notice of this impending Peak, so the company network has already pre-scheduled regular maintenance work for today, allowing one section of the business to shut down, thus saving energy and eliminating unnecessary downtime, since the maintenance would have to have been performed at some point anyways.
+Fortunately, EnPowered was able to provide several days notice of this impending Peak, so the company network has already pre-scheduled regular maintenance work for today, allowing one section of the business to shut down, thus saving energy and eliminating unnecessary downtime, since the maintenance would have to have been performed at some point anyway.
 This kind of predictive maintenance will save companies $630 billion by 2025, mainly from reducing costs from unscheduled downtime.

 The company in question has also invested in battery and behind-the-meter (on site, localized) generation capacity, known as Distributed Energy Resources (DERs).
 By switching to these alternate energy sources, the company is able to reduce its impact on the grid, decreasing its load on the system without having to curtail more than necessary (if at all).